Meet Our Staff at Dent Coulson Elder Law

-As a member of Elder Counsel and secretary of the Illinois Chapter of the National Academy of Elder Law Attorneys, Kaye has an array of resources available for her clients’ planning needs.
-She serves as treasurer for the Board of Directors of the Children’s Advocacy Centers Of Illinois and serves on the board of The Southeastern Illinois Community Foundation Advisory Board for Effingham County.
+As a member of Elder Counsel and Secretary of the Board of Directors of the Illinois Chapter of the National Academy of Elder Law Attorneys, Kaye has an array of resources available for her clients’ planning needs.
+She serves on the Board of Directors of the Children’s Advocacy Centers Of Illinois (previously as Treasurer) and is also a member of The Southeastern Illinois Community Foundation Advisory Board for Effingham County.
 Kaye also Chairs the Fifth Circuit Pro Bono Committee of the Public Interest Law Initiative and enjoys accepting pro bono cases referred from various non-profit agencies, a very rewarding part of the practice of law.

 Wesley J. “Wes” Coulson

 Wes Coulson is the founder and principal of Dent-Coulson Elder Law, LLC and the developer of the Better Estate Planning concept and website.
 He earned his B.A., with honors, from Northwestern University in 1975, and his J.D. from The

 University of Michigan Law School in 1978.
 He is a member of the Illinois and Missouri Bars, the National Academy of Elder Law Attorneys (NAELA), the St. Louis Estate Planning Council and the Bar Association of Metropolitan St.

 Louis.
 He has been licensed to practice law in Illinois since 1978 and in Missouri since 1997, and regularly serves clients from offices in both states.